 Mark’s family and friends have rallied around his cause for the children of Ukraine.
 Mark looks to God as the true Director of his work.
 As founder of MUCH, he acknowledges that MUCH is a big team, both in America and in Ukraine, and he is only a part of it.

 In January 2012, Mark married Sveta, a Ukrainian woman with a passion for the children equal to his own.
-MUCH now serves two orphanages and school in two cities, a transition home, and four massage programs in two cities.
+He now has two children and four grandchildren.